 In addition to on-the-field work, Green is a worldwide leading author of soccer books and multimedia.
 He has published four coaching books and eight multimedia instructional coaching cds focusing on instructional coaching techniques.
 In addition, Green is the founder and President of the International Coaches Association (ICA).

-Green, an associate professor at Central, received his tenure from the University in 1991.
+Green, a professor at Central, received his tenure from the University in 1991.
 He holds an NSCAA Advanced National Coaching Diploma and a United States Soccer Federation 'A' License and is a member of the English Football Association.

 Coach Green, is a 1985 graduate of Davis & Elkins (WV) College.